Andy4495/Kentec_35_Parallel/README.md

 The parallel I/O of the LM4F120 version of the BoosterPack allows faster screen drawing with the disadvantage of requiring more I/O pins.
 Although the name implies that it was designed for the Stellaris ARM-based LaunchPad, it will work with MSP430-based LaunchPads that have the 40-pin BOOSTXL interface and enough RAM to support using a large display.

-This library is optimized for use with the [MSP430F5529 LaunchPad][9], but will also work with any other Energia-supported LaunchPad with the BOOSTXL interface.
-Display refresh rates on boards other than the F5529 will be much slower due to the use of the generic `DigitalWrite()` for I/O control.
-When used with the F5529, the library uses a much faster direct register control for I/O.
+This library is optimized for use with the [MSP430F5529][9] and [MSP432P401R][10] LaunchPads, but will also work with any other Energia-supported LaunchPad with the BOOSTXL interface.
+Display refresh rates on boards other than the F5529 or MSP432 will be much slower due to the use of the generic `DigitalWrite()` for I/O control.
+When used with the F5529 or MSP432, the library uses a much faster direct register control for I/O.

 This library is based on the [Kentec_35_SPI library][8] which is included with Energia.